Non-solvable groups whose character degree graph has a cut-vertex. II: The structure of the solvable residual

 Taking into account the structure of the graph \(\Delta(G)\) as described so far, we consider now a chief factor \(V=L/Y\) of \(K\) and discuss the action of \(K/L\) on its irreducible module \(V\).
 We will work actually on the dual module of \(V\), analyzing the subgroups \(I_K(\mu)N/N\) for \(\mu\) in \(\irr V-\{1_V\}\); recall that, since \(\mu\) can be regarded as a character of \(L/U\), the factor group \(I_K(\mu)N/N\) is a proper subgroup of \(K/N\).

 Let us start by assuming that \(t\) is adjacent in \(\Delta(K)\) to some vertex in \(\pi_-\).
-Then we know that \(t\) has no neighbours in \(\pi_+\) (as a vertex of \(\Delta(G)\)), so we can immediately exclude that \(I_K(\mu)N/N\) is a subgroup of a dihedral group of order \(t^a-1\); on the other hand, \(I_K(\mu)N/N\) can be a subgroup of a dihedral group of order \(t^a+1\), and in that case it contains a Sylow subgroup of \(K/N\) (as a normal subgroup) for every prime in \(\pi_+\).
+Then we know that \(t\) has no neighbours in \(\pi_+\) (as a vertex of \(\Delta(G)\)), so we can immediately exclude that \(I_K(\mu)N/N\) is a subgroup of type (i$_-$); on the other hand, \(I_K(\mu)N/N\) can be a subgroup of type (i$_+$), and in that case it contains a Sylow subgroup of \(K/N\) (as a normal subgroup) for every prime in \(\pi_+\).
 However, note that the latter situation cannot occur \emph{for all} non-principal \(\mu\in\irr V\), as otherwise we get a contradiction by Lemma~\ref{SL2Nq}.

 Suppose that \(I_K(\mu)N/N\) is of type (ii): in this case, \(I_K(\mu)N/N\) must contain a Sylow subgroup of \(K/N\) both for the prime \(t\) and for all the primes in \(\pi_-\), therefore it is a Frobenius group whose complements have order divisible by every prime in \(\pi_-\) and it has irreducible characters whose degree is a multiple of all those primes.
 It is not difficult to see that \(I_K(\mu)/L\) has a normal \(2\)-complement \(H/L\), which enjoys the same properties mentioned above for \(I_K(\mu)N/N\).
 If \(\mu\) extends to \(H\), then Clifford's theory yields the adjacency in \(\Delta(K)\) of every prime in \(\pi_-\) with every prime in \(\pi_+\), not our case.
 On the other hand, if \(\mu\) does not extend to \(H\), then \(V=L/Y\) is a \(t\)-group (recall \cite[8.16, 11.22, 11.31]{Is}) and we reach a contradiction as well: in fact, in this case \(I_K(\mu)/Y\) has a normal Sylow \(t\)-subgroup \(T_0/Y\) and \(\mu\) does not extend to \(T_0\).
 Now, the restriction of any \(\phi\in\irr{I_K(\mu)|\mu}\) to \(T_0\) must have an irreducible constituent whose degree is divisible by \(t\), as otherwise some linear constituent of \(\phi_{T_0}\) would lie over \(\mu\) and would be an extension to \(T_0\) of it, so Clifford's theory would imply the adjacency of \(t\) with every prime in \(\pi_+\).